vishalika/FusionCharts_Support/FusionCharts+CakePHP/ReadMe.txt

 Steps to create simple chart using FusionChart XT Evaluation files with cakePHP:

-Step-1: Download trail version of FusionCharts Suite XT from its official web site.
+Step-1: Download trial version of FusionCharts Suite XT from its official web site.
 URL: http://www.fusioncharts.com/download/

-Step-2: Copy “fusioncharts.js“ file with all dependency JavaScript files on webroot/js folder.
+Step-2: Copy â€œfusioncharts.jsâ€œ file with all dependency JavaScript files on webroot/js folder.

 Step-3: Download the PHP wrapper file of FusionCharts from this link: http://www.fusioncharts.com/php-charts/